rycus86/demo-site/src/res/specs/ssl.md

 You might already have a webserver in place though so this method of verification would not work.
-On this demo site I have *nginx* listening on both of those ports and I can easily get it to accept the challenges.
+On this demo site I have *Nginx* listening on both of those ports and I can easily get it to accept the challenges.
 All it takes is to define a *root* folder for static content on the target domain and save the challenge response in a file in there before the request arrives.
 You can achieve this manually with a couple of *Shell commands* but why not automate it?

-Using my *docker-py* tool and a *container* having *certbot* with a couple of scripts I can generate a list of *Shell commands* to instruct *certbot* to request or renew certificates for domains defined as *labels* on the running *containers*.
+Using my *Docker-PyGen* tool and a *container* having *certbot* with a couple of scripts I can generate a list of *Shell commands* to instruct *certbot* to request or renew certificates for domains defined as *labels* on the running *containers*.
 The template for this is really quite simple: